This post may contain affiliate links. Read our disclosure here.

 KiwiCo subscription boxes provide hands-on learning, with science (STEM) and art projects for kids delivered to your doorstep.
 Simply pick from the 7 different lines and then choose your plan (which can be paused or cancelled at any time).
 With everything needed to complete the projects included in the crate, and easy to follow instructions, there is something to engage and inspire every child!

 Card games are a popular choice for us when we travel.
 Small and lightweight, a deck of cards takes up very little room in our caravan or suitcase, don’t require batteries, offer hours of entertainment, and make a great Christmas stocking stuffer.
 Some of our favourites are UNO, Sleeping Queens, Go Sushi, Phase 10 and Princess Snap.
 Otherwise, check out the range of high-quality, family-friendly games available from Adventure Awaits.

-Some other ideas for travel gifts for kids include:
+Some other great ideas for travel gifts for kids include:

 - This beautiful, interactive Lift The Flap Questions and Answers About Our World Book by Usbourne is perfect for the younger family members to learn more about the world around them.

 - A travel neck pillow, like this cute giraffe one by Animal Planet, or the Yondi range by Trunki.

 - For more kids sleeping bag options, we’ve always been impressed with the quality and service from Tentworld.
 Otherwise, you can’t go past the massive range available here on Amazon!

 - Gift vouchers for movies, retail stores or experiences, annual zoo or museum memberships, or tickets for a concert or attraction, are always a winner with my kids and are often something the whole family can enjoy together.
-My top sites for purchasing experiences, tickets and tours are Experience Oz, Adrenaline, Viator and Scoopon.
+My top sites for purchasing experiences, tickets and tours are Adrenaline, Viator and Scoopon.